 Do you work remotely or on-site?

 Both.
-The diagnose phase usually requires 1–2 on-site weeks for shadowing, after which the engagement is mostly remote with monthly on-site days.
+The diagnose phase usually requires 1 to 2 on-site weeks for shadowing, after which the engagement is mostly remote with monthly on-site days.
 We are headquartered in Charlotte, NC and serve the Southeast (Greenville/Spartanburg, Atlanta) plus remote across the United States.

 What industries does Obsidian Axis Group work with?